-Usagi Drop (UD) follows the story of Daikichi who becomes a guardian of Rin Kaga, a six-year old daughter of his grandfather and his housekeeper.
-This slice of life tale follows their everyday live with its own little quirks and merits.
+Usagi Drop (UD) is a story of Daikichi who becomes a guardian of Rin Kaga, a six-year old daughter of his grandfather and his housekeeper.
+The series follows their everyday lives with their own little quirks and merits.

 The plot of this series is not deeply though provoking, it deals with issues of parenthood (or guardianship in this case) such as dividing time for work and family, taking care of your sick child and raising your kid with no mother.
 It’s worth to note that the story is told from a rather sunny perspective.
 ‘Adopting’ a child brings a lot of monetary and personal issues which Daikichi handles like a pro.
 I am willing to bet that if a person would be put in a similar situation in real life, they would be way over their head than our main protagonist.
 Ahem!

 For a short series like UD there are quite a lot of characters.
 Besides Daikichi and Rin we are quickly introduced to a single mother Yukari Kitani and her son Kouki.
 They serve as counterbalance to the protagonists.
 Yukari is calm and collected and she fills the void of a motherly figure to Rin.
 Kouki is a loud, hyperactive child to whom Daikichi acts as a fatherly figure.
 Although not indicated, the show heavily implies that the four of them might become a happy family at some point in the future.